Locarno Ticino, Switzerland Travel Guide

 Casual pubs around the city center or Old Town for a relaxed evening with local and international beers.

-Many restaurants stay open until late for dinner, and some offer lighter bites for evening enjoyment.
+Many restaurants remain open until late for dinner, and a few offer lighter bites for evening enjoyment.

 Locarno's array of activities and experiences has something for all traveler, whether seeking outdoor adventure, cultural exploration, quiet relaxation, or lively entertainment.